This article was last updated on: October 2018

-TED Airbus A320, a kind of low-cost Airline United tried to launch back then.
+TED Airbus A320.
+It was a kind of low-cost Airline United tried to launch back then.

 Roaming around Dulles in the mobile lounge.

-Anyway, I looked through the window and saw the very beautiful N198UA, the Boeing 747-400 that would take me to Beijing that day on flight 897.
+Anyway, I looked through the window and saw the very beautiful N198UA.
+The Boeing 747-400 that would take me to Beijing that day on flight UA897.

 That United flight between Washington and Beijing was relatively new.

-Beside me in the window, there was a 15 years old chinese boy going to Guangzhou, and in the aisle there was a guy from the United States that loved Harley-Davidson, and was going to Fuzhou.
+Beside me, in the window, there was a 15 years old Chinese boy going to Guangzhou.
+In the aisle, there was a guy from the United States that loved Harley-Davidson, and was going to Fuzhou.

 We had been there for like an hour and it started to get hot, when the Captain said:

-About 10 minutes after that we were told to disembark quickly.
+About 10 minutes after that, they told us to disembark quickly.

-Flight 897 to Beijing, now with a delay of two hours.
+Flight UA897 to Beijing, now with a delay of two hours.